-Direct Vent Fireplaces have become popular in newer homes.
+Direct-Vent Fireplaces have become popular in newer homes.
 They have a simple and elegant look and do not use air from inside the home in the combustion process.
-By bringing cold air in through the chimney and removing the byproducts of combustion in the same manner.
-Direct vent gas fireplaces will continue to work even when the power is off.
-They often are behind a sealed glass cover which can be removed for maintenance and cleaning.
+Instead, they bring cold air in through the chimney and remove the byproducts of combustion in the same manner.
+Direct-vent gas fireplaces will continue to work even when the power is off.
+They are often behind a sealed glass door, which can be removed for maintenance and cleaning.

-Gas Log Fireplace are convenient way to convert your existing wood burning fireplace and retrofit with gas logs.
+Gas Log Fireplaces are a convenient way of converting your existing wood-burning fireplace and retrofitting with gas logs.
 Many homeowners do this because they are tired of buying and hauling wood.
-The gas logs are installed into the firebox and resemble the look of a wood burning fire but with the ease of a gas appliance.
+The gas logs are installed into the firebox and resemble the look of a wood-burning fire, but with the ease of a gas appliance.

 Fireplace Inserts are a self-contained system designed to burn more efficiently than traditional open hearth fireplaces.
-These inserts are fueled by a variety of fuel sources such as wood, gas or pellet and are installed professionally into the existing fireplace firebox opening.
+These inserts are fueled by a variety of fuel sources such as wood, gas, or pellets, and are installed professionally into the existing fireplace firebox opening.